 I love airline vouchers.
-Sure, the price for obtaining them is usually several aggravating hours in the airport — but then, you have an unexpected free (or discounted flight) in your hand.
+Sure, the price for obtaining them is usually several aggravating hours in the airport, or a canceled flight — but then, you have an unexpected free (or discounted) flight in your hand.
 To me, a flight voucher feels like a permission slip to travel wherever you want.

 There’s an art to getting the biggest flight voucher you can.
 Some frequent travelers advise volunteering to get bumped before the gate agent even asks, so you can be first on the list.
 Others say you should wait, because airlines sometimes increase the amount they’re offering if they can’t get enough volunteers.
 Whatever your circumstances, make sure you ask questions before you accept an airline voucher: When does the voucher expire?
 Are there blackout dates or other restrictions?
 Here are a few more tips for what to do when you get bumped.

-Now you’ve got an airline voucher (or two or three) in hand.
+Now you’ve got an airline voucher in hand.
 Victory!
 Before you start planning your trip to Paris, take a close look at the voucher and the airline’s restrictions.
 Here are a few airlines’ voucher policies (double-check them before you fly, as these policies may change):

 If you forget to use your travel vouchers and discover they’ve expired, you’re probably out of luck.
 Most airlines say, in no uncertain terms, that vouchers have no value after the expiration date.
 However, there may be a way around this.

-Traveler Kathy Davis says the gate agent told her that her Spirit Airlines vouchers could be used to fly anytime, anywhere, as long as she booked travel within 60 days.
-But when she tried to use her vouchers for three possible destinations, she was told there were no seats available for any weekend in the next five months.3 If this happens to you, advised Travel Troubleshooter Christopher Elliott, send a “brief, polite email to one of Spirit’s executive contacts,” explaining what happened.
-When Elliott did this on Davis’ behalf, Spirit gave her new round-trip vouchers with fewer restrictions.
+The gate agent told one traveler that her Spirit Airlines vouchers could be used to fly anytime, anywhere, as long as she booked travel within 60 days.
+But when she tried to use her vouchers for three possible destinations, she was told there were no seats available for any weekend in the next five months.ii If this happens to you, advises Travel Troubleshooter Christopher Elliott, send a “brief, polite email to one of Spirit’s executive contacts,” explaining what happened.
+When Elliott did this on the traveler’s behalf, Spirit gave her new round-trip vouchers with fewer restrictions.